th1rst/learning/Projects/StartPage/Readme.md

 Technologies used so far:

 - HTML
-- CSS including Flexbox Elements
+- CSS including Flexbox
 - Vanilla JavaScript
 - some jQuery
 - Bootstrap 4
 - FontAwesome
 - Gridstack.js

+Encounters so far:
+Saving settings to localStorage and reading them out was by far the hardest part and took up probably 50% of the time.
+Tough one!